antfu/v-dollar/README.md

 FUN.

-It's just a toy, don't take it seriously.
-But yeah, you can use it in prod if you like :p
+Don't take it seriously, it's just a toy.
+But yeah, you can use it in prod if you like, we have nearly 100% test coverage :p

 ## License